Jbanas89/Jbanas89/README.md

 - 👯 I’m looking to collaborate on ...
 Simple projects that I can contribute to while learning new techniques.
 - 🤔 I’m looking for help with ...
 Ways I can make my code more efficient and attractive to potential employers.
 - 💬 Ask me about ...
 Anything.
 I am fairly new to programming but I am here to learn and help others if I can.
-- 📫 How to reach me: ...
-On GitHub or banas.josh89@gmail.com
 - 😄 Pronouns: ...
 He/ Him
 - ⚡ Fun fact: ...
 I have an orange cat named Chester 😼